Meet The Couple Inspiring Others To Conquer Their Most Audacious Dreams

 Rudy: The biggest things we’ve done in our lives have always required the creativity and commitment of other people and the inclusion of fulfilling their dreams as we fulfill our own.
 Someone has to spearhead the effort on some level but the overall connections are reciprocal.

 In the first episode, you briefly discuss the idea of not being afraid of rejection in the pursuit of your dreams.
-What advice would you give someone who has faced serious roadblocks and gotten their confidence shaken?
+What advice would you give someone whose confidence is shaken after facing serious roadblocks?

 Joan: Well, you picked a very sensitive topic.
 Charlie Chaplin once said, “Actors search for rejection.
 If they don’t get it they reject themselves.”